hyperledger/besu/docs/tracing/README.md

 Open the Zipkin UI by browsing to http://localhost:9411/

-You will be able to see the detail of your traces.
+You will be able to see the details of your traces.

 References:
 * [OpenTelemetry Environment Variable Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/sdk-environment-variables.md)